epic-gateway/true-ingress/src/README.md

     ./attach_tc.sh eth0

-To attach pfc program to both ingress and egress of eth0 or:
+To attach bpf programs to both ingress and egress of eth0 or:

     ./attach_tc.sh eth0 ingress

-To attach pfc program to ingress of eth0.
+To attach bpf program to ingress of eth0.

 Attached eBPF programm uses kernel trace to log information.
 Logged messages can be found: